Tour de France winner Stephen Roche will return to competitive cycling in

 About BikeRadar Live

-BikeRadar Live is the biggest ever mass-participation cycling event to hit the UK, and will take place on the weekend of 30–31 May 2009 at DoningtonPark in Leicestershire.
+BikeRadar Live is the biggest ever mass-participation cycling event to hit the

 The weekend will be packed full of races and challenges, with something for everyone, whether you want to compete, watch your friends and family or just check out some of the world’s best riders.